applecrumble123/slackbot/README.md

 # slackbot
-Creating a slackbot
-This slack bot replies joke on command
+Creating a slackbot.
+This slack bot replies joke on command.